The Essential Barbra Streisand

 The Essential Barbra Streisand (retitled The Ultimate Collection in some European countries) is the fifth greatest hits album by American singer Barbra Streisand, released on January 29, 2002, by Columbia Records.
 The compilation features 38 songs from Streisand's catalog, in addition to two previously unreleased tracks (covers of "Someday My Prince Will Come" and "You'll Never Walk Alone").
 It includes material from 26 of the singer's albums and was described as a collection of, mainly, her pop songs.
-A reissued version of the compilation was distributed by Columbia and Legacy Recordings in 2008 and includes a bonus disk featuring nine additional songs from Streisand's discography.
+A reissued version of the compilation was distributed by Columbia and Legacy Recordings in 2008 and includes a bonus disc featuring nine additional songs from Streisand's discography.

 Critically, the album was noted for being a comprehensive and complete view of her discography, unlike her previous greatest hits releases.
 It topped the charts in Ireland, Scotland, and the United Kingdom, and peaked at number 15 on the Billboard 200 in the United States.
 The Essential Barbra Streisand also reached the top ten in several countries and was included on four year-end lists.
 The album has since been certified Platinum in Australia, Europe, New Zealand, Spain, and the United States, and multi-platinum in the United Kingdom.

 Background and development

 The Essential Barbra Streisand was released on January 29, 2002, by Columbia Records.
 A compilation of Streisand's "pop-oriented performances", the collection contains two discs featuring 38 songs from Streisand's discography.
 Representing 26 albums from her career, the first-recorded song included on The Essential Barbra Streisand is "A Sleepin' Bee" from The Barbra Streisand Album (1963), while the most recent track featured is "I've Dreamed of You" from A Love Like Ours (1999).
 In addition, Streisand included two previously unreleased tracks on the second disc, covers of "Someday My Prince Will Come" and "You'll Never Walk Alone".
 William Ruhlmann from AllMusic suggested that the former song was recorded during sessions for A Love Like Ours while the latter was meant for her twenty-seventh studio album, Higher Ground (1997).
 In some European countries, the album was released under the title The Ultimate Collection with an identical track listing.

 The Essential Barbra Streisand was reissued on September 30, 2008, through a co-partnership between Columbia Records and Legacy Recordings.
-The new version featured a bonus third disk with seven more songs from Streisand's back-catalog and two live renditions.
+The new version featured a bonus third disc with seven more songs from Streisand's back-catalog and two live renditions.